iTwin/itwinjs-core/test-apps/display-test-app/README.md

 * SVT_STANDALONE_FILENAME
   * Absolute path to an iModel to be opened on start-up.
 * SVT_STANDALONE_FILEPATH (browser only)
-  * Allows SVT running in the browser to assume a common base path for ALL local standalone iModels.
+  * Allows SVT running in the browser to assume a common base path for ALL local iModels.
 This enables the use of a file open dialog.
 Within that dialog you must navigate to the exact path and select a file residing inside that directory - not in any subdirectory thereof.
 * SVT_STANDALONE_VIEWNAME
   * The name of a view to open by default within an iModel.
 * SVT_STANDALONE_SIGNIN
-  * If defined (value does not matter), the user will be required to sign in.
+  * If defined (value does not matter), the user will be required to sign in at startup.
 This enables access to content stored on the reality data service.
 As a side effect, you may observe a harmless "failed to fetch" dialog on startup, which can be safely dismissed.
 * SVT_NO_MAXIMIZE_WINDOW
   * If defined, don't maximize the electron window on startup
 * SVT_NO_DEV_TOOLS